little-brother/dcim-list/README.md

 > Racktables is a nifty and robust solution for datacenter and server room asset management.
 It helps document hardware assets, network addresses, space in racks, networks configuration and much much more!

 :link: [Online demo] (http://racktables.org/demo.php)

+## <a name = "ralph"></a> [Ralph](http://ralph.allegro.tech/) by Allegro Tech
+> Open source, lightweight Assets Management System for Data Center and Back Office
+> - keep track of assets purchases and their life cycle
+> - flexible flow system for assets life cycle
+> - data center and back office support
+> - dc visualization built-in

+:link: [Online demo] (http://ralph-demo.allegro.tech/login/?next=/) (use ralph/ralph to log in)